 Rhizocorallium Zenker, 1836

-DESCRIPTION: Long, ~1cm thick, U-shaped tubes with sinuous, bifurcating or planispiral spreite, usually parallel to oblique to bedding; arms are several cm apart.
-May show lateral flags and scratch markings on the outer side of tubes and (excrement pills) may be incorporated.
+DESCRIPTION: Long, ~1-cm diameter, U-shaped tubes with sinuous, bifurcating or planispiral spreiten, usually parallel to oblique to bedding; tubes are several cm apart.
+May show lateral flags and scratch marks on the outer side of tubes and (excrement pills) may be incorporated.

 ENVIRONMENTAL SETTINGS: Found in shallow to deep marine settings.